 Describe and assess the potential impacts of any actions of the project that require an authority under the Nature Conservation Act 1992, and/or would be assessable development for the purposes of the Vegetation Management Act 1999.
 The assessment and supporting information should be sufficient for the administering authority to decide whether an approval should be granted and developing recommended conditions.
-The EIS should indicate whether offsets will be required for clearing vegetation within or outside the mining lease area.

 Propose practical measures for protecting or enhancing ecological values, and assess how nominated quantitative standards and indicators may be achieved for nature conservation management.
-In particular, address measures to protect or preserve any extinct in the wild, endangered, vulnerable and/or near threatened species.
+In particular, address measures to protect or preserve any extinct in the wild, endangered, vulnerable or threatened or near threatened species.